ST-BERT: Cross-modal Language Model Pre-training For End-to-end Spoken Language Understanding: Introduction

 \section{Introduction}

-End-to-end (E2E) spoken language understanding (SLU) methods has recently shown promising results~\cite{serdyuk2018towards,lugosch2019speech,wang2020large}.
-They outperform the previous SLU approaches that cascade automatic speech recognition and natural language understanding (ASR-NLU) for intent classification from users' spoken utterances.
-The main advantage of E2E SLU models is to utilize semantics represented with text and speech modalities.
-This allows the models to fully exploit additional information such as emotion and implicit nuance characterized with acoustic signals, compared to ASR-NLU models.
+End-to-end spoken language understanding (E2E SLU) has recently shown promising results~\cite{serdyuk2018towards,lugosch2019speech,wang2020large}.
+They outperform the previous SLU approaches that cascade automatic speech recognition and natural language understanding (ASR-NLU) for intent classification for the spoken utterances.
+The main advantage of E2E SLU models is their ability to understand the speaker's intent without translating the speech to a text transcript.
+This allows the models to fully exploit additional information such as emotion and nuance characterized with acoustic signals.
 Recently, leveraging large-scale pre-trained language models (PLMs) such as BERT~\cite{devlin2019bert} has enhanced SLU performances~\cite{cho2020speech, denisov2020pretrained} by benefiting from richly learned textual representation.
-However, these methods exploit only limited textual information by aligning the spoken utterance and its transcript representations.
+However, these methods exploit only limited textual information by explicitly aligning the spoken utterance and its transcript representations.
 Hence, existing E2E SLU methods can be further improved in terms of effective learning of PLM-based speech and text representations.

 Here we propose a new E2E SLU method that can effectively leverage both speech and text modalities based on a BERT-based PLM, called Speech-Text BERT (\axlm).
 We extended our model with an acoustic model to accommodate speech data.
-Training \axlm consists of two steps: pre-training from large-scale corpora such as Librispeech~\cite{panayotov2015librispeech} and fine-tuning with downstream task data.
-We define two new pre-training tasks, Cross-modal Masked LM (CM-MLM) and Cross-modal Conditional LM (CM-CLM) between speech and text modalities, inspired by recent success of cross-lingual translation LM research~\cite{lample2019cross}.
-By masking a whole or a part of sequence of each modality and predicting the masked sequence from the other modality, our \axlm can more effectively learn the implicit speech-text alignment.
-Also, our model fully leverages rich text representation of a PLM, thus improving SLU performances.
+Training \axlm consists of two steps: pre-training from large-scale corpora such as Librispeech~\cite{panayotov2015librispeech} and fine-tuning for the downstream tasks.
+We define two new pre-training methods, Cross-modal Masked LM (CM-MLM) and Cross-modal Conditional LM (CM-CLM), inspired by the recent success of cross-lingual translation LM research~\cite{lample2019cross}.
+By masking a whole or a part of a sequence of each modality and predicting the masked sequence from the other modality, \axlm can learn the implicit speech-text alignment and utilize the rich representation of a PLM, thus improving SLU performances.